Luka-DV/ts-http-server/README.md

     GET /admin/metrics
-        200 → HTML page with file server hit count (fileserverHits) GET /admin/users
+        200 → HTML page with file server hit count (fileserverHits)

-        201 → all users JSON (note: consider returning 200)
+    GET /admin/users
+    Get all users.
+Only when PLATFORM=dev.
+        200 →
+        [ {
+            id: string;
+            createdAt: Date;
+            updatedAt: Date;
+            email: string;
+            hashedPassword: string;
+            isChirpyRed: boolean;
+        } ]
+        403 if not dev

     POST /admin/reset
-        Only when PLATFORM=dev
-        Resets hit counter and deletes all users
+    Resets hit counter and deletes all users.
+Only when PLATFORM=dev.
         200 → text/plain “Count reset and users deleted”
         403 if not dev